Just-a-Unity-Dev/glizard-code/README.md

 1. Edit the read.glizard and change it to whatever file you want to run (must end in .gc)
 2. Open your file with the GCInterpreter
 3. Have fun

+## Troubleshooting
+So you may experience some errors running the interpreter, here are some common ones.
+### Check your `read.glizard`
+Most errors occur because a line break, breaks the code.
+You can remove the second or third line.

+### Don't modify the `glizardCode.py` without knowing Python
+Most errors are caused because ~~n00b~~ beginner coders mess up the code, simple solution.
+Don't.